-Malaga Travel Guide for First-Time Visitors
+Malaga Travel Guide: 2026 First-Time Tips

 Malaga Travel Guide: Quick Start

-Generated image: Golden hour over Mediterranean cityscape
+Golden hour over Malaga and the Mediterranean coastline

-Start with the decisions that affect every day of the trip: where you sleep, how you arrive, how much you book ahead, and whether you want more old-town time, beach time, or museum time.
+Start with the decisions that affect every day of the trip: where you stay, how you arrive, how much you book ahead, and whether you want more old-town time, beach time, or museum time.

 The First Decisions That Shape a Malaga Trip